-Cock a Leekie Soup is a Scottish peasant-style dish with many regional variations - some which go back as far as the 16th century.
-Some cooks may add chopped grilled bacon, some use beef stock, add Jamaican pepper and many suggest offering stewed prunes with the finished dish.
-Talleyrand, the French gourmet, recommended cooking prunes in the soup.
+Cock a Leekie Soup is a rustic traditional Scottish dish with many regional variations - some which go back as far as the 16th century.
+Some cooks may add chopped grilled bacon, some use beef stock, and many suggest offering stewed prunes with the finished dish - it was Talleyrand, the French gourmet, recommended cooking prunes in the soup.

 Whichever choice you make this easy recipe from the late Ronnie Clydesdale of the Ubiquitous Chip in Glasgow is a sure-fire winner.

 - 1 x 1.25K / 2lb 12oz fresh, whole chicken

 - 12 me / 4 oz long grain rice, washed

 - 3 - 4 medium sized carrots, peeled and grated

 - Salt and crushed black pepper

 - Put the chicken in a pot with enough water to more than cover.
 Add ½ of the leeks

 - Cover the pot and simmer gently for 1 hour or until the chicken is falling off the bone Remove the chicken and reserve.